Cue Cards Samples with band 8 answers

 Sample Answer 5:

-I've made many decisions in my life, and frankly speaking, I have made those decisions sometimes alone and sometimes discussing them with my parents and others.
-The particular decision that seems very important to me was the time when I decided to major in "Literature" rather than in Engineering in my college.
+I've made many decisions in my life - sometimes alone and sometimes with the help of my parents and others.
+The particular decision that seems very important to me, which I am going to talk about here for this topic, was the time when I decided to graduate in "literature" rather than an "engineering" major.

-My mother wanted me to get admitted to an Engineering college and do my graduation majoring in Engineering while my fascination was studying Literature.
-I made this decision when I was 18 years old, just after finishing my A-level exams.
+My mother wanted me to get admitted to an Engineering college while my fascination was studying "Literature".
+I made this decision when I was 18 or 19 years old, just after finishing my A-level exams.
 My father did not force me to do anything; instead, he told me to do what I thought was best for me.
-My relatives thought that I was a fool and too immature to make a big decision for myself.
+My relatives thought that I was making a foolish and immature decision.

-But after considering several issues and perspectives, I decided to get myself admitted to a college that offers graduation in literature.
+However, after considering several aspects, I decided to graduate in literature.
 I'm happy that I made this decision.
 Now looking back at that time, I believe that I made the right choice.
 I'm yet to finish my graduation, but throughout the last 3 years, I have enjoyed studying literature, and I am doing quite well academically.

 Making this choice was not easy, and I had to go through a tough and turbulent time.
-I had to fight with my inner self and then convince my mother.
+I had to fight with myself and then convince my mother.
 There were always risks of picking the wrong option and ruining it all.
 I still remember the dubious feelings I had at that time.
 Sometimes it seemed to me that I should abandon my passion and yield to my parent's decision, and then again, I strongly felt for my own choice and passion.
-Since I made my own choice at that time, a strong urge and force worked on me that I have to do really well, and I am happy that I took this decision and doing excellent so far.
+Since I made my own choice at that time, a strong urge and force worked on me that I have to do really well, and I am happy that I made this decision!

 Round-Off Questions: